- Explore the bustling city of Athens with a private tour of the Acropolis

 Other suggested activities include:

 - Spend your day relaxing on one of Santorini's many beaches.
-Both Kamari and Perivolos are excellent choices, connected the Black Beach on the east side of the island.
+Both Kamari and Perivolos are excellent choices, connected to the Black Beach on the east side of the island.

 - Discover stunning views and locations by embarking on one of Santorini's scenic walking routes.
 The distance ranges from two to eight miles (3 - 13 km).